Why did you set your new adventure novel in Iceland?

 What is your favourite pastime now?

-Sailing along the Eastern coast aboard our boat named Cape Fear.
+Sailing along the coasts of Nova Scotia aboard our boat named Cape Fear.

 I wish I could speak French.
 I wish I could play the drums.
 Alas.